-The Back Ranch Campground Trail is a loop trail accessible for its entire 0.24 mile.
+The Back Ranch Campground Trail is a loop trail accessible for its entire 0.24 mile length.
 The trailhead is located in the campground with potable water and generally accessible parking and restrooms.

 The Shoreline Trail is accessible from the Back Ranch Meadows Walk-in Campground to San Pedro Road, just north of the intersection of Shoreline Trail and the Miwok Fire Trail, a total one-way distance of 1.5 miles.
 It is an oak woodlands trail with riparian areas and offers very nice views of San Pablo Bay.